NETT: Solving Inverse Problems with Deep Neural Networks: NETT regularization

 \begin{theorem}[Well-posedness of CNN-regularization] Let Condition~\ref{cond:main} be satisfied.
 Then the following assertions hold true: \begin{enumerate} \item \emph{Existence:} For all $\data \in \YY$ and $\alpha >0$, there exists a minimizer of $\tik_{\alpha;\data}$; \item \emph{Stability:} If $\data_k \to \data$ and $\signal_k \in \argmin \tik_{\alpha; \data_k}$, then weak accumulation points of $(\signal_k)_{k \in \N}$ exist and are minimizers of $\tik_{\alpha;\data}$. \item \emph{Convergence:} Let $\signal \in \XX$, $\data \coloneqq \Fo(\signal)$, $(\data_k)_{k \in \N}$ satisfy $\simm(\data_k,\data), \simm(\data, \data_k) \le \delta_k$ for some sequence $(\delta_k)_{k\in \N} \in (0, \infty)^\N$ with $\delta_k \to 0$, suppose $\signal_k \in \argmin_\signal\tik_{\alpha(\delta_k)}(\signal, \data_k)$, and let the parameter choice $\alpha \colon (0, \infty) \to (0, \infty) $ satisfy

-Then the following holds: \begin{itemize}[wide] \item Weak accumulation points of $(\signal_k)_{k \in \N}$ are $\reg(\Wo, \edot)$-minimizing solutions of $\Fo(\signal) = \data$; \item $(\signal_k)_{k \in \N}$ has at least one weak accumulation point $\signalP$; \item Any weakly convergent subsequence $(\signal_{k(n)})_{n \in \N}$ satisfies $\reg(\Wo, \signal_{k(n)}) \to \reg(\Wo,\signalP)$; \item If the $\reg(\Wo, \edot)$-minimizing solution of~$\Fo(\signal) = \data$ is unique, then $\signal_k^{\delta} \rightharpoonup \signalP$. \end{itemize} \end{enumerate} \end{theorem}
+Then the following holds: \begin{itemize}[wide] \item Weak accumulation points of $(\signal_k)_{k \in \N}$ are $\reg(\Wo, \edot)$-minimizing solutions of $\Fo(\signal) = \data$; \item $(\signal_k)_{k \in \N}$ has at least one weak accumulation point $\signalP$; \item Any weakly convergent subsequence $(\signal_{k(n)})_{n \in \N}$ satisfies $\reg(\Wo, \signal_{k(n)}) \to \reg(\Wo,\signalP)$; \item If the $\reg(\Wo, \edot)$-minimizing solution of~$\Fo(\signal) = \data$ is unique, then $\signal_k \rightharpoonup \signalP$. \end{itemize} \end{enumerate} \end{theorem}

 \begin{proof} According to \cite{Gra10,scherzer2009variational} it is sufficient to show that the functional $\reg(\Wo, \edot)$ is weakly sequentially lower semi-continuous and the set $\set{\signal \mid \tik_{\alpha;\data}(\signal) \le t}$ is sequentially weakly pre-compact for all $t>0$ and $\data \in \YY$ and $\alpha > 0$.
 By the Banach-Alaoglu theorem, the latter condition is satisfied if $\reg(\Wo, \edot)$ is coercive.
-The coercivity of $\reg(\Wo, \edot)$ however is directly implied by Condition~\ref{cond:main}.
+The coercivity of $\reg(\Wo, \edot)$ however is assumed Condition~\ref{cond:main} (for sufficient coercivity conditions see Remarks~\ref{rem:c-skip} and \ref{rem:c-each}).
 Also from Condition~\ref{cond:main} it follows that $\reg(\Wo, \edot)$ is sequentially lower semi-continuous. \end{proof}

-\begin{remark} The boundedness of linear operators $\Wo_\ell$ seems restrictive, but it is somewhat indispensable.
-In fact, suppose for the moment that we can drop the boundedness requirement and ensure the first layer is lower semi-continuous.
-The lower semi-continuity of $\reg(\Wo, \edot)$ asks for the weights in $\Wo_\ell$ for $\ell \ge 2$, are all positive, since certain order has to be preserved.
-This positive weight assumption meanwhile leads to the convexity of $\reg(\Wo, \edot)$, which, in practice, is often not the case. \end{remark}
+{\cm Note that the convergence and stability results of Theorem~\ref{thm:well} are valid for any test data independent of the training data used for optimizing the network regularizer.
+Clearly, if the considered inverse problem is positive weights, a $\reg(\Wo, \edot)$-minimizing solutions is not necessarily the one corresponding to the desired signal class for test data very different from this class.}